lifewatch/bpnsdata/README.md

 It returns the closest point of all the csv, the distance to it, the coordinates and also other columns selected by the user with the specified suffix.

-#### Shipwreck Data
+### Wrakken Bank
 Will add information about the closest shipwreck.
-The shipwrecks can be found back in the excel ('data/wrakkendatabank.csv') and are confined to the BPNS.
+The data is extracted from https://wrakkendatabank.afdelingkust.be/.
 Following information will be added:
 * shipwreck_distance: Distance to closest shipwreck
 * shipwreck_lat
 * shipwreck_lon
 * shipwreck_name

+### Meetnet Vlaamse Banken
+STILL TO IMPLEMENT
+Read the rainfall and the wind speed at the closest buoy

 ## Usage
 Possible ways of loading the data